Protein:

 Serving Dutch Oven Lamb Birria as a stew

-To serve lamb birria as a stew, simply place some of the meat in a bowl and pour in the birria consomé.
+To serve lamb birria as a stew, simply pour the rich broth into several bowl and place some of the shredded birria meat in each of the bowls of consommé.
 Top the birria with diced onions and cilantro, if desired.
+Finish with a little squeeze of lime juice or hot sauce.
+Garnish with fresh lime wedges.
 This lamb birria stew is our favorite way and the most authentic way to enjoy this dish.

 You can adjust the consistency of the lamb birria consomé by cooking down the consomé a little if you desire a thicker consistency or adding in a little more beef broth if you need a thinner consistency.